ulisesjiu/HighUd_mutationaccumulation/README.md

 This should let you use the environment on the VSCode kernell

-If using Jupyter notbooks you can aditionally type the next command on a terminal
+If you are using Jupyter notebooks, additionally type the next command on a terminal

 ```
 python -m ipykernel install --user --name=HidhUd_mutationaccumulation
 ```

-This will abilitate the environment into your jupyter notebook kernell selection
+This will enable the environment into your jupyter notebook's kernell

-After this you can start working on the Jupyter notbooks available:
+The analysis is performed using jupyter notebooks in python.
 | File      | Description |
 | :--- | :---- |
 | PfixDFE.ipynb | This file allows to calculate the rate of mutation accumulation and genetic load for Moran population genetic models.
 Then it compares the theoretical prediction to simulated data. |